Gerald Bard Tjoflat

 Gerald Bard Tjoflat (born December 6, 1929) is an American lawyer and jurist serving as a Senior United States circuit judge of the U.S. Court of Appeals for the Eleventh Circuit.
-He was appointed in 1975 by President Gerald Ford.
-He previously served as a U.S. district judge on the U.S. District Court for the Middle District of Florida from 1970 to 1975 and as a state court judge on the Fourth Judicial Circuit of Florida from 1968 to 1970.
+He previously served as Chief Judge of the Eleventh Circuit and as a United States district judge on the U.S. District Court for the Middle District of Florida.
+Tjoflat is currently tied with J. Clifford Wallace as the longest serving living U.S. federal judge.

 Education and career

 Tjoflat was born in 1929 in Pittsburgh, Pennsylvania.
 In his youth, Tjoflat was a baseball pitcher and received an offer to work out with the Cincinnati Reds before college.
 He then attended the University of Virginia on a baseball scholarship.
-After two years, he transferred to the University of Cincinnati, where he completed his undergraduate degree.
+After two years, financial constraints led him to transfer to the University of Cincinnati, where he completed his undergraduate degree.

 Tjoflat enrolled in the University of Cincinnati College of Law, but was drafted into the U.S. Army at the end of his first semester to serve in the Korean War.
 He served in the Counterintelligence Corps until 1955, attaining the rank of corporal.
 After leaving the Army, Tjoflat returned to Cincinnati and completed his first year of law school.
 He then transferred to the Duke University School of Law, graduating in 1957 with a Bachelor of Laws.
 Tjoflat was in private practice in Jacksonville, Florida from 1957 to 1968 and served as a judge of the Fourth Judicial Circuit of Florida in Jacksonville from 1968 to 1970.